integritee-network/sgx-setup/README.md

-# Requirements
-* Ansible v2.8 is required on your HOST (provisioner) system.
-* You must have `sshpass` installed on your HOST (provisioner) not on the GUEST (machine(s) being provisioned).
-* the GUEST machine must be on Ubuntu 20.04 (still oparating on ubuntu 18.04?
-Contact us, we have a script for that one as well)
-* SGX must be enabled in your BIOS

-## Important Notice
-Currently, some ansible scripts (such as the munin-node, timezone and keyboard roles) are outdated.
-These are not necesary for the set up of a sgx machine but are good extra features.
-They might be updated at a later point of time.
-If urgently needed, take a look at https://github.com/geerlingguy , up-to-date ansible scripts should be found there.

 # Step by Step (Development Server)

 There are two different `ansible.yml` files:
 1. [BuildServersSGX.yml](https://github.com/integritee-network/sgx-setup/blob/main/sgx-ansible/BuildServersSGX.yml) : used for continuous build servers, not for active developing.
 Hence no user and other roles included.
 2. [DevelopmentServersSGX.yml](https://github.com/integritee-network/sgx-setup/blob/main/sgx-ansible/DevelopmentServersSGX.yml) : used for development server that support muliple accounts.